top of page

 According to Regulation B, if you:

 … you’ve just treated the inquiry as an application.
-And that means you owe the borrower a formal Notice of Adverse Action, including the reason for the denial.
+This means you owe the borrower a formal Notice of Adverse Action, including the reason for the denial.

 Common Violation: